 Ever considered getting more than an inch chopped of your hair, only to chicken out over and over again because you're worried about the results and think keeping it the same length is easier?
 What if your next cut could make a major difference to someone's life?
 Donating your newly cut hair can be a great way of giving back to charity and knowing you've impacted someone's life.
-A dramatic cut could also help get rid of bad energy, according to Kate Hudson's hairstylist.

 If you're considering donating your hair next time you go to the salon, there are a few things you need to know.
 Here are the requirements for Little Princess Trust, the charity Kate donated to: